ucsb-cs148-f21/project-t05-recipefinder/README.md

 # Installation
 ## Prerequisites

-User should have npm, node, git, and React Native install
+User should have npm, node, nodemon, package.json in api folder, git, and React Native install

 User should install expo, use command: npm install -g expo-cli